-- 23. Not all investment activities performed complied with investment policies and guidelines, as required by section 10(1) and (2) of the Public Investment Corporation Act of South Africa, 2004 (Act No. 23 of 2004) (PIC Act).
-The following are instances of the noncompliance identified: - In some instances, an enhanced due diligence was not performed on politically exposed persons (PEPs) at pre-investment and for PEPs identified after the approval of an investment as required by the established policy. - In some instances, I was unable to confirm the adequacy of pre-investment due diligence including pre-investment valuation of investments deals, due to supporting documentation not being available and inadequate justification of assumptions used in the valuation. - I was unable to confirm the adequacy of collateral on debt instruments as the entity did not have a collateral management policy/framework.
+- 20. Some of the investment activities performed did not in all instances comply with investment policies and guidelines, as required by section 10(1) and (2) of the Public Investment Corporation Act 23 of 2004 (PIC Act).
+The following are instances of non-compliance identified: - In some instances, an enhanced due diligence was not performed on politically exposed persons (PEPs) as required by established policy.